 One of the first really cool things most new iPhone and iPod touch owners discover is that if they turn their device on its side, the screen automatically rotates to match the orientation of the device.
-That is, if you turn your iPhone on its side, in many apps, the screen will rotate to display lengthwise rather than heightwise.
+That is, if you turn your iPhone on its side, in many apps, the screen will adjust to display lengthwise rather than heightwise.

 Sometimes, though, when you turn your iPhone or iPod touch, the screen doesn't move.
 In most cases, that's because you've got the screen rotation lock turned on.

-As its name indicates, this setting prevents your iPhone or iPod touch from rotating its screen no matter how you turn the device.
+As its name indicates, this setting prevents your iPhone or iPod touch from reorienting its screen no matter how you turn the device.
 To confirm that screen rotation lock is turned on, look in the top right corner of the screen, next to the battery meter, for an icon that looks like a curved arrow surrounding a lock.
-If you see that, screen rotation lock is turned on.
+If you see that, rotation lock is turned on.

 To turn it on or off, do the following:

 - In iOS 7 or higher, swipe up from the bottom of the screen to reveal Control Center.
-In iOS 6 or lower, double tap the home button on the front of the iPhone or iPod touch.
-This will reveal the fast app switcher row of apps at the bottom of the screen
+(In iOS 6 or lower, double tap the home button on the front of the iPhone or iPod touch.
+This will reveal the fast app switcher row of apps at the bottom of the screen)

 - In iOS 6 or earlier, swipe left to right to reveal the Music app, music player controls, and on the far left, an app with a curved arrow in it (if the lock is turned on, you'll see the lock inside the arrow)